Planet

 Common Mistakes Leading to Inclusion on the SDN List

-One of the most common reasons for being placed on the SDN list is conducting business with individuals or companies that are already under OFAC sanctions.
-Insufficient due diligence on business partners, especially in international markets, can lead to a company unintentionally collaborating with sanctioned entities.
+One of the most common reasons for persons or entities being placed on the SDN list is conducting business with designated nationals and blocked persons, entities or individuals, groups of such designated nationals and blocked persons, other such designated nationals and blocked persons list others or specially designated nationals and blocked persons or others, terrorists and blocked terrorists, persons, entities, organizations, or companies that are already under OFAC or sanctions programs.
+Insufficient due diligence on business partners, especially foreign policy, when dealing in international markets, can lead to a a person or company unintentionally collaborating or dealing with sanctioned persons or entities.

-Another common mistake is participating in prohibited transactions.
-Some companies or individuals may not realize that certain deals or financial operations violate sanction requirements.
-For example, transactions with companies in countries that are under U.S. sanctions, or deals with individuals linked to terrorist organizations.
+Another common mistake is participating in sanctions programs against prohibited transactions.
+Some companies, groups or individuals may not realize that certain deals or financial operations violate sanction requirements.
+For example, sanctions programs against transactions or dealing with entities, organizations or companies in countries that are under U.S. sanctions, or sanctions programs against deals or dealing with entities, organizations, entities or individuals linked to terrorist organizations.

-Sometimes companies or individuals might end up on the SDN list due to mistaken identity.
-This can happen if a person or organization shares a similar name with someone already under sanctions.
-In such cases, it’s crucial to act quickly to provide OFAC with the appropriate evidence and correct the mistake.
+Sometimes ofac, companies in ofac, groups in ofac, or individuals in ofac might end up on the SDN sanctions list due to mistaken identity.
+This can happen if a person in ofac or an ofac organization shares a similar name with someone already under the sanctions list.
+In such cases, it’s crucial for OFAC to act quickly to provide OFAC with the appropriate evidence and correct the mistake.

-Even if a company has developed internal policies to comply with OFAC requirements, non-compliance can lead to violations.
-It’s important not only to develop effective procedures but also to ensure that all employees are properly trained and adhere to these rules.
+Even if a company has developed internal national security and policies to comply with OFAC requirements, non-compliance can lead to violations and sanctions.
+It’s important for organizations not only to develop effective national security procedures but also to ensure that all employees are properly trained and adhere to these same national security and rules.

 Legal grounds for removal from the SDN list